victoongo/Ubuntu_Setup/ubuntu_cuda_setup.md

 ### Instruction as of 7/14/2017

-### Main CUDA installation guild: http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html
+### Main CUDA installation guide: http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

 1. Perform Pre-installation Actions for CUDA 8.0
     - Roll back kernel version to original LTS if needed.
 Cuda may not play nice with the newer HWE stack.